 The wine is 100 percent Cabernet franc.
-2009 was our first crop (we grafted the budwood onto mature Merlot vines in 2008).
+2011 was our second crop (we grafted the budwood onto mature Merlot vines in 2008), harvested a small amount in 2009 and lost the entire crop due to a heat spike in 2010.
 To achieve concentration and enable an early pick we thinned off two thirds of the fruit.
 That, plus dry-farming, helped the vines get fully ripe at only 22.5 brix, capturing the herbal and floral notes before they burned off in the heat of the summer.